sassafrastech/aws-backup/README.md

 * `RETAIN_FOREVER` - (Optional) If set to any value, old backups won't be deleted.
 Overrides all other retention settings.
 * `RETENTION_DAYS` - (Optional) Number of days to retain backups.
 Default is 7.
 * `RETAIN_DAY_OF_WEEK` - (Optional) An integer indicating a day of the week for which you would like to retain backups indefinitely.
 1 is Monday, 2 is Tuesday, etc.
+* `CLIENT`, `PROJECT` - (Optional) If given, AWS tags will be set of the same name will be set on the created snapshots.
+Useful for cost tracking.

 ## Requirements